-Black Death Film
+Original Title: Black Death

 What is a Necromancer?

-For the Merriam-Webster Dictionary, “Necromancy” is “conjuration of the spirits of the dead for purposes of magically revealing the future or influencing the course of events.”
+Let’s use the dictionary first.
+For the Merriam-Webster Dictionary, Necromancy is the conjuration of the spirits of the dead for purposes of magically revealing the future or influencing the course of events.

-The Online Etymology Dictionary defines the same term as “divination by communication with the dead”, basically the same thing as the Merriam-Webster, but in different words.
+The Online Etymology Dictionary defines the same term as divination by communication with the dead, basically the same thing as the Merriam-Webster, but in different words.